Prospective Parents

 4. No accurate record-keeping exists about how many offspring are conceived for any one donor.
 Records, if any are kept, are incomplete regarding the number of offspring created from each donor, as all reporting is voluntary.
 There are many large cohorts of half-siblings, many over 100, and even over 240.
 If urgent medical issues arise, families cannot then be notified.
 Many families who are on file with the sperm banks claim that they were never notified about medical and genetic illnesses reported to sperm banks by donors and by families who used the same donor; they learn about the genetic and medical issues by connecting with other families on the DSR.

 6. Many donor-conceived children long to connect with their half-siblings and their donors long before they are 18.
 Age 18 is an arbitrary number set by clinics and sperm banks to protect their own financial liability.
-This age limit is not backed up by any psychological research.
-Quite to the contrary, research has shown that many wish to connect, and have made successful connections, long before the age of 18.
-Thousands have been doing so on the Donor Sibling Registry for more than 23 years.
+Psychological research does not back up this age limit.
+Quite to the contrary, research has shown that many wish to connect and have made successful connections long before the age of 18.
+Thousands have been doing so on the Donor Sibling Registry for almost 25 years.
 Many egg clinics (not one sperm bank) have been connecting donors and parents on the DSR (anonymously) from pregnancy or birth for years.
 This allows parents and donors to share and update medical information right from the start, and it allows children to have access to their biological parents from the moment they start asking questions.

 Family secrets can be toxic, and your donor-conceived child has a right to know about the methodology of their conception, about their medical background, and about their ancestry.
 If parents have not told, there is usually some grief or shame associated with infertility that is unresolved, or there is an unfounded fear about a non-bio parent’s relationship with the child being negatively affected by the truth coming out.
 If parents are not ready to tell, then they are just not ready to be parents.